JJ Gabriel

-Joseph Junior Andreou Gabriel (born 6 October 2010), commonly known as JJ Gabriel is an English footballer who plays as a forward for the academy of Manchester United.
+Joseph Junior Andreou O'Cearuill (born 6 October 2010), commonly known as JJ Gabriel, is an English footballer who plays as a forward for Premier League club Manchester United.

 Early life

-Gabriel was born to Joe O'Cearuill and a Cypriot Mother.
-He grew up in London and developed his skills at top academies including Chelsea, Arsenal, and West Ham’s.
-By age nine, Gabriel gained widespread attention after a viral YouTube video earned him the nickname “Kid Messi”.
-In March 2025 he signed a long-term sponsorship deal with Nike.
+Gabriel was born to Joe O'Cearuill and a Greek-Cypriot mother.
+He grew up in London and developed his skills at top academies including Chelsea, Arsenal and West Ham United's.
+By age nine, Gabriel gained widespread attention after a viral YouTube video earned him the nickname "Kid Messi".
+In March 2025, he signed a long-term sponsorship deal with Nike.

 Club career

-On 5 April 2025 14-year-old JJ Gabriel became youngest-ever player to play for Manchester United’s U18 team, scoring twice on his debut in U18 Premier League against Leeds United.
+On 5 April 2025, 14-year-old Gabriel became youngest-ever player to play for Manchester United's under-18 team, scoring twice on his debut in the U18 Premier League against Leeds United.

-Prior to season 2025–26 JJ Gabriel was given a shirt number 95 and was permitted to train with the first team of Manchester United.
-In October fifteen-year-old player took part in first team training.
+Prior to the 2025–26 season, Gabriel was given a shirt number 95 and was permitted to train with the first team of Manchester United.
+In October, the fifteen-year-old player took part in first team training.
+On 9 December 2025, he scored in the FA Youth Cup match against Peterborough United at Old Trafford.
+On 12 May 2026, Gabriel was named the U18 Premier League Player of the Season.

+On 1 August 2026, he made his first-team debut in a pre-season friendly against Atlético Madrid at Nationalarenan in Stockholm, Sweden, coming on as a substitute for Bryan Mbeumo in the 82nd minute.
+He became the youngest Manchester United player to appear in an unofficial match at 15 years old.
+On 10 September, Gabriel scored a hat-trick in a UEFA Youth League match against Sabah which ended 5–0, becoming the youngest goalscorer for Manchester United in the competition.

 International career

 Gabriel made his England U15 debut in February 2025.

-In August 2025, JJ Gabriel turned down an England U16 international call-up for a pair of friendly matches against Italy.
+In August 2025, Gabriel turned down an England U16 international call-up for a pair of friendly matches against Italy.
 His father confirmed that he would instead remain with Manchester United's U18 side.
 The decision was made because staying with his club was considered more beneficial for his development.

-On November 1, 2025, JJ Gabriel made his England U16 debut in a 3–2 loss against Turkey U16, starting the game.
+On 1 November 2025, Gabriel made his England U16 debut in a 3–2 loss against Turkey U16, starting the game.

+Gabriel made his England U17 debut on 25 March 2026 during a 2027 UEFA European Under-17 Championship qualification match against Faroe Islands at St George's Park National Football Centre.

 Style of play

-JJ Gabriel can play as a centre-forward or a winger and has a great technique, dribbling and ball control, he also likes to do tricks.
+Gabriel can best play as a centre-forward or a winger, and his best skills are technique, dribbling, and ball control.
+He also likes to do tricks.

 Personal life

-His father Joe O'Cearuill was a professional footballer and played for the Republic of Ireland.
+His father Joe O'Cearuill is a former professional footballer and played for the Republic of Ireland.

-JJ is eligible to play for England, Ireland, Cyprus and Trinidad and Tobago.
-He was born and raised in the UK, but is eligible to play for other countries thanks to his Irish father, Cypriot mother and Trinidadian grandfather.
+Gabriel is eligible to play for England, Ireland, Cyprus, and Trinidad and Tobago.
+He was born and raised in England, but is eligible to play for other countries because of his Irish paternal grandmother, Cypriot mother, and Trinidadian grandfather.